 Are things changing?

 Although there was a brief period around 2011 (particularly after the 2011 general election) where the PAP talked about a “new normal” of more openness, control over the online sphere and civil society spaces has gradually tightened over the years.
-However, there have been signs of change—particularly among a younger generation of activists, and the considerations of many Singaporean voters.
+However, there have been signs of change — particularly among a younger generation of activists, and the considerations of many Singaporean voters.

 Prime Minister Lee Hsien Loong exercised his prerogative to call a snap election in July 2020, even though Singapore was then still in the middle of a gradual reopening from a partial lockdown.
 In the run-up to the election, assumptions that the electorate would adopt a “flight to safety” mentality led to concerns of an “opposition wipeout”.

 Instead, the opposite happened, and the opposition made further in-roads into Parliament.
-The Workers’ Party won 10 seats; they not only retained Aljunied GRC—won in 2011 at a time when it was believed that opposition parties would never be able to snatch GRCs from the ruling party—but also won the newly formed Sengkang GRC.
+The Workers’ Party won 10 seats; they not only retained Aljunied GRC — won in 2011 at a time when it was believed that opposition parties would never be able to snatch GRCs from the ruling party — but also won the newly formed Sengkang GRC.
 The Progress Singapore Party, as the “best losers”, were offered two Non-Constituency Member of Parliament seats.
 Given the largest presence of opposition in Singapore’s independent history, the Workers’ Party's leader Pritam Singh was officially named Leader of the Opposition.

 Young Singaporeans, many of whom were first time voters, made their presence felt during the election, mobilising to share resources and discuss politics.
 Social media influencers used their platforms to amplify candidates and/or parties, helping them reach different audiences.
 When the police announced that they were opening an investigation into the Workers’ Party candidate Raeesah Khan for old comments she had made on Facebook, Singaporeans rallied behind her online.
 The strong response pushed the ruling party to not only back-pedal on their attacks against Raeesah, but also to acknowledge that young Singaporeans want more space to talk about race and racism.
+(Raeesah has since resigned and vacated her seat in Parliament due to another overblown saga that I covered here.)

 The results of the election showed that, while Singaporeans might still want the PAP to hold on to power for now, voters care about political plurality in Parliament.
-In this way, opposition parties’ message of not giving the PAP a “blank cheque” resonated, even at a time when many conditions—such as the pandemic, and uncertainty about jobs and the economy—were expected to have worked in the ruling party’s favour.
+In this way, opposition parties’ message of not giving the PAP a “blank cheque” resonated, even at a time when many conditions — such as the pandemic, and uncertainty about jobs and the economy — were expected to have worked in the ruling party’s favour.

 Singapore’s civil society scene

 Singapore’s civil society has struggled to thrive, mature, and grow.
-There have been multiple state-led interruptions, such as mass arrests and detentions in the 1960s–1980s—most notably Operation Coldstore and Operation Spectrum—that disrupted community organising and solidarity building, while also entrenching a climate of fear.
+There have been multiple state-led interruptions, such as mass arrests and detentions in the 1960s–1980s — most notably Operation Coldstore and Operation Spectrum — that disrupted community organising and solidarity building, while also entrenching a climate of fear.

 But none of this has stopped Singaporeans from trying.
 NGOs continue to serve marginalised communities, walking the tricky line between pushing the boundaries in their advocacy and working with the government to tweak and improve policies.
 Young Singaporeans are also highly literate and adept at using technology and social media to conduct political education, share resources, and draw attention to important issues such as racism, discrimination, and the climate crisis.